4brunu/djinni-cmake/README.md

 It could happen that you will never use this script again in the future, so feel free to forget about it.

+After that, `.djinni` files must be elaborated.
+Note that this intermediate step should be repeated again and again every time a `.djinni` file is modified.<br/>
+To do that, run the following command:

+* `./idl.sh`

-After that, because in-source build is not allowed, you must move into the `build` subdirectory and run the following commands:
+Finally, because in-source build is not allowed, you must move into the `build` subdirectory and run the following commands:

 * `cd build`